 Wow, that’s great news for me; however, I do not feel that I am rich.
 I live in a small flat in a good area, but my neighbours live in large houses worth upward of £1.5m.
 Who are they?

 There was a gentleman on the BBC’s Question Time around the time of the 2019 general election who was widely mocked for saying he didn’t feel well off on £80k/year.
 I can understand where he is coming from to some extent, although he is still well off.
 With that income, I have enough money to live my life well and invest, but I am not wealthy because of my salary.

 The government of this country wants us to consume products such as cars and mortgages, and income is important in deciding the amount of these things you can buy using these financial tools; however, that is not a measure of my wealth in my book.
 Also, as in the example above, it is easy to make people feel like they are wealthy, when in fact they are not at all

 On that counter-intuitive point, we shall now look at less publicised Office for National Statistics (ONS) figures for total wealth in the UK.
 They do a biennial report of net worth in the UK which can be found here.

-The data spreadsheet which I have taken info below from (and is the most interesting part) is found on the ONS website for total wealth in the UK and is publically available.
+The data spreadsheet which I have taken info below from (and is the most interesting part) is found on the ONS website for total wealth in the UK and is publicly available.

-Let’s use my max net worth that I achieved in February of 2020 as an example.
-It was £321k (thanks to the stock market crash, it’s around £300K now).
+Let’s use my max net worth that I achieved in February of 2023 as an example which was £479k.

 The ONS splits wealth in the UK into four categories; financial, physical, private pension, and property.